Discover Portugal

 INCLUSIONS

-• 08 Night's accommodation in TWN/DBL sharing basis at listed hotels or similar
+- 08 nights accommodation on TWN/DBL sharing basis at listed hotels or similar

 EXCLUSIONS

-• Personal expenses such as alcoholic and other beverages, telephone calls, and laundry
+- Personal expenses such as alcohol and other beverages, telephone calls, and laundry

-• Any other services or Items not mentioned above as included
+- Any other services or Items not mentioned above are not included

 Add On Service